kgateway-dev/kgateway/docs/content/observability/metrics.md

 In addition, all deployment resources in the chart accept an argument `stats` which when set, override any default value inherited from `global.glooStats.enabled`.

-For example, to add stats to the Gloo `gateway`, when installing with Helm add  `--set discovery.deployment.stats=true`.
+For example, to add stats to the Gloo `gateway`, when installing with Helm add  `--set discovery.deployment.stats.enabled=true`.

 For example, to add stats to the Gloo `discovery` pod, first write your values file.
 Run: